Pub's swimming pool, chalet and outdoor kitchen plans retrospectively rejected

 The top floor was converted into four hotel rooms which took the number of rooms on the site to ten, including a single annexe in the garden.

-The pub must now adjust its plans and resubmit them for approval or appeal the decision, however, as planning officers rejected the application for nine specific reasons- as listed on their decision notice.
+The pub must now adjust its plans and resubmit them for approval or appeal the decision, however, planning officers rejected the application for nine specific reasons - as listed on their decision notice.

 Among those were concerns about the amount of parking on the site, the lack of a business plan to justify the new log cabin and converted horsebox and the impact on amenities of nearby properties.